-In addition to the rights that have been provided for all crime victims and witnesses, Washington law requires reasonable efforts be made to ensure the following rights for child victims and witnesses under the age of 18:

-1. To have all legal proceedings and/or police investigations explained in language that can be easily understood by a
+- In addition to the rights that have been provided for all crime victims and witnesses, Washington law requires reasonable efforts be made to ensure the following rights for child victims and witnesses under the age of 18: 1.
+To have all legal proceedings and/or police investigations explained in language that can be easily understood by a - child - child.

-- child.

 To have a crime victim advocate from a crime victim/witness program present at any interview.

-To have, whenever practical, a secure waiting area provided for the child during court proceedings, and to have a support person or advocate stay with the child.

-To not have the address or photographs of the child victim or witness disclosed by any law enforcement agency, prosecutor, defense counsel, or private or governmental agency involved in the case.

-To allow the advocate to make recommendations about the ability of the child to cooperate with the prosecution and the patient of light of the proceedings on the phold. - the potential effect of the proceeding on the child.

-To allow the advocate to inform the court about the child's ability to understand the nature of the proceedings.

-To provide information about social service agencies to assist the child and/or the child's family with the emotional impact of the crime, the investigation, and the judicial proceedings.
+To have, whenever practical, a secure waiting area provided for the child during court proceedings, and to have a sup-port person or advocate stay with the child.
+To not have the address or photographs of the child victim or witness disclosed by any law enforcement agency, pros-ecutor, defense counsel, or private or governmental agency involved in the case.
+To allow the advocate to make recommendations about the ability of the child to cooperate with the prosecution and the activity lifed of the accession of the child.
+2. 3. - 4. - 5. - To allow the advocate to inform the court about the child's ability to understand the nature of the proceedings.
+To provide information about social service agencies to assist the child and/or the child's family with the emotional - 6.
+7. - Impact of the crime, the investigation, and the judicial proceedings.
 To allow the advocate to be present in court to provide emotional support to the child during testimony.

-To inform the court as to the need to have other supportive persons present during the child's testimony.

-- To allow law enforcement agencies to enlist the assistance of other professional personnel such as Child Protective rvices, victim advocates or prosecutor's staff trained in interviewing of child victims
+To inform the court as to the need to have other supportive persons present during the child's testimony. - 10 To allow law enforcement agencies to enlist the assistance of other professional personnel such as Child Protective vices, victim advocates or prosecutor's staff trained in interviewing of child victims